marsel-edu/docs/privacy-policy.md

 ## **Privacy Policy**

-This privacy policy (“Privacy Policy” or “Policy”) applies to **[WEBSITE]**, the **94Talent App**, and **Gollum AI LLC** (“Company”, “we”, “us”, “our”), and governs data collection and usage.
+This privacy policy (“Privacy Policy” or “Policy”) applies to [94talent.com](94talent.com) , the **94Talent App**, and **94Talent Inc.** (“Company”, “we”, “us”, “our”), and governs data collection and usage.
 This updated draft follows the same scope framing as your Memora policy, with brand and product updates.
 Privacy Policy - Memora

-For the purposes of this Privacy Policy, unless otherwise noted, all references to the Company, app, site, website, or Company website mean **[WEBSITE]**, the 94Talent App, and Gollum AI LLC.
-By using the Company website and/or App, you consent to the data practices described in this Privacy Policy.
+For the purposes of this Privacy Policy, unless otherwise noted, all references to the Company, app, site, website, or Company website mean [**94talent.com**](94talent.com) the 94Talent App, and 94Talent Inc. By using the Company website and/or App, you consent to the data practices described in this Privacy Policy.

 ## Collection of Your Personal Information